vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 [^6]: I don't mean to bash on professors too much.
 All professions have degraded thusly.

 When a student asks for advice, the questions are forwarded to the model, and the model's response comes out of the professor's mouth.
-The professor asks the model for research ideas and criticisms, and then recites the responses to their students.
+The professor asks the model for research ideas, and then recites the responses to their students.
-When reviewing papers for a conference, they are fed straight into ChatGPT Pro [^7], and the outputs are massaged into the HotCRP boxes.
+When reviewing papers for a conference, the PDFs are fed straight into ChatGPT Pro [^7], and the outputs are massaged into the HotCRP boxes.

 [^7]: It's research-grade intelligence after all